Sripati Mishra

 Sripati Mishra (4 December 1923 – 8 December 2002) was an Indian politician belonging to Indian National Congress.
 He served as Chief Minister of Uttar Pradesh during the 1980s.

 Birth

 Sripati Mishra was born in a Brahmin family in Sheshpur village in Sultanpur.

 Political career

 Sripati Mishra was first elected to Vidhan Sabha and became its speaker in 1980.
 He remained in this office from 7 July 1980 till 18 July 1982.

 He became Chief Minister after resignation of Vishwanath Pratap Singh in 1982.
 He remained in office from 19 July 1982 till 3 August 1984.
 Dr Yogendra Narain served as his Principal Secretary.
 Later, he was elected to the Lok Sabha in 1984.

 He was among a few politicians who reached the top slot in the state from village politics.

 Also, he was senior member of the Uttar Pradesh Bar Council.

 Death

-Sripati Mishra died at the Balrampur Hospital, Lucknow after a prolonged illness.
+Sripati Mishra died at Balrampur Hospital, Lucknow after a prolonged illness.